 The Hearst Journalism Awards Program, was founded in 1960, to provide support, encouragement, and assistance to journalism education at the college and university level.
 The program awards scholarships to students for outstanding performance in college-level journalism, with matching grants to the students’ schools.
-The 56th annual program offering up to $500,000 in awards, consists of five monthly writing competitions, two photojournalism competitions, three broadcast news competitions (one in radio and two in television), and four multimedia competitions – with championship finals in all divisions.
+The 57th annual program offering up to $500,000 in awards, consists of five monthly writing competitions, two photojournalism competitions, one radio competition, two television competitions, and four multimedia competitions – with championship finals in all divisions.

 Participation in the program is open to undergraduate journalism majors currently enrolled in ACEJMC – accredited domestic universities.
 An exception to the journalism major rule is made for students entering the photojournalism competitions.
 Entrants must be actively involved in campus media and must have published articles, photographs or produced newscasts or multimedia pieces that can be submitted in our writing, photojournalism, broadcast news and/or multimedia competitions.